Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings

 Do I have to wear a mask both inside and outside?

+Individuals should follow the most current guidance from the Centers for Disease Control and Prevention (CDC) on mask use indoors and outdoors.
 The Order requires individuals to wear a face covering when indoors, irrespective of physical distance.
-When outdoors, one must wear a face covering when with others who are not members of the person's household and unable to maintain sustained physical distance.
+When outdoors, one must wear a face covering when in crowded outdoor settings or during activities that involve sustained close contact with other people who are not fully vaccinated.

 Sustained physical distance means the practice of staying at least six feet away from others to avoid becoming a close contact.
 On October 21, 2020, the Centers for Disease Control and Prevention (CDC) updated its definition of close contact to "someone who was within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period."
 The guidance goes on to note that there are additional factors to consider when defining "close contact."
 DOH recommends using 15 consecutive minutes of exposure at a distance of six feet or less as an operational definition for "close contact."
 However, there are circumstances when someone should be considered a close contact of a case after being within six feet for fewer than 15 consecutive minutes.
 Additional factors that should be considered when assessing close contacts include but are not limited to close proximity to an infected person, infected person exhibiting symptoms, and environmental conditions like crowds or inadequate ventilation.